Our Blog

 Read the Latest News

-Beginning May 26 simply pick up a reading log at the library or print one at home using the links below.
-You’ll have until July 31 to fill in your reading log and turn it in to the library.
-Reading logs can be returned in person, in the library’s book drop, by mail, or you can email a scanned copy or photo to lpowers@plaincitylib.org and make arrangements to pick up your prizes later.
+Beginning May 31 simply pick up a reading log at the library or print one at home using the links below.
+You’ll have until August 2 to fill in your reading log and turn it in to the library.
+Reading logs can be returned in person, in the library’s book drop, by mail, or you can email a scanned copy or photo to awarner@plaincitylib.org (kids reading logs) or lpowers@plaincitylib.org (teen and adult reading logs) and make arrangements to pick up your prizes later.

 The library will also host a series of online programs in conjunction with the Summer Reading Program.
 Check out our Events page for up-to-date summer program offerings.